microsoft/vscode-github-triage-actions/README.md

 - `index.ts`: This file is the entry point for actions.
 It should be the only file in the directory to use Action-specific code, such as any imports from `@actions/`.
 In most cases it should simply gatehr any required config data, create an `octokit` instance (see `api` section above) and invoke the command.
 By keeping Action specific code seprate from the rest of the logic, it is easy to extend these commands to run via Apps, or even via webhooks to Azure Funtions or similar.
 - `Command.ts`: This file contains the core logic for the command.
 The commands should operate on the Github interface in `api`, so that they may be run against either GitHub proper or the Testbed.
 - `Command.test.ts`: This file contains tests for the command.
 Tests should invoke the command using a `Testbed` instance, and preferably verify the command works by querying through the `Github` interface, though there are some convenience commands implemened directly on `Testbed` for ease of testing.
+- `cpi.ts`: This is not present in every directory, but when present allows for running the action via command line, by running `node action/cli.js` with appropriate flags.

 ## Action Descriptions